kianwei96/mlviz/README.md

 ## Demo

 Apart from self-hosting/running locally by cloning this repository, you should be able to test the app hosted at [https://huggingface.co/spaces/kianwei96/mlviz](https://huggingface.co/spaces/kianwei96/mlviz) via HuggingFace Spaces.
-Note that it's only working on non-mobile devices for now.
+Note that performance might be bad if multiple users are using the app (shared low performance backend).
 Drop me a message if it's down.

 ## Changelog